Lehyu/pyml/README.md

 [2017.03.24] Finished the pruning code, it seems works quiet well on iris data set(sklearn) [2017.03.27] Found a new issue of **min_samples_split** when I wrote the RandomForestClassifier code.
 I didn't handle this parameter for now.

+## LogisticRegression
+[2017.03.29] Finished. support multi-class, I haven't test binary classification yet, there are maybe some bug.

 ## RandomForestClassifier

 [2017.03.27] Finished, it seems work well on iris data set while on digits is quiet bad.